AliceNovel/CommonNovel/README.md

 # CommonNovel

-CommonNovel is a rationalized version of Advanced Novel Syntax (Anov Syntax), with a spec.
+CommonNovel is a rationalized version of Advanced Novel Syntax (Anov Syntax), with a specification.

 ### Status